brandleadership/radiant-globalized_search-extension/README.md

 ## Additional Page Types

-You can use now additional PageTypes like `Parent Search` or `No Search`.
-All pages with any PageTypes will automatically excluded of the Globalized Search extension.
-If you now want to exclude a page of the search action simple choose the `No Search` Page Type.
+You can use now additional Page Types like `Parent Search` or `No Search`.
+All pages with any Page Types will be automatically excluded from the search action.
+If you now want to exclude another normal page from the search action simple choose the `No Search` Page Type.
-If you have pages which were rendered by the parent with the `r:children:each` tag of Radiant and you don't want to show this site but the parent site simple use the `Parent Search` tag.
+If you have pages which were rendered by the parent with for example the `r:children:each` tag of Radiant and you don't want to show this site but the parent site simple use the `Parent Search` Page Type.

-## Example:
+## Example
 Place everything of the following code in the body of the "Search" page.
 This will provide a very basic Search page, but it should show you everything you need to know to make your own page better.